joy4563/Entergalactic_Mars_Explorer/README.md

 # Entergalactic Mars Explorer

-Welcome to the Entergalactic Mars Explorer project! 🚀
+Welcome to the Entergalactic Mars Explorer! 🚀

 ![Mars Image](https://i.ibb.co/xYxNMF3/Screenshot-from-2023-09-11-02-26-46.png)

 ## Our Motto: "Igniting the Spirit of Space Tourism"
-In the vast cosmos, our team, 'Entergalactic,' presents the Entergalactic Mars Explorer – your gateway to the Red Planet.
+In the vast cosmos, our team, 'Entergalactic' presents the Entergalactic Mars Explorer – your gateway to the Red Planet.
 Everyone can enjoy this project to the fullest, offering a fully immersive experience to inspire future astronauts.

 **Embark on a Journey:** Explore and learn about Mars, becoming an aspiring astronaut for future space travel.